-For your enjoyment, we recommend using an alternate form of transportation to come to Deep Cove, such as public transit or bicycle, or considering carpooling with friends or family.
+For your enjoyment, we recommend using an alternate form of transportation to come to Deep Cove, such as public transit or active transportation, or considering carpooling with friends or family.

 If you do need to bring your car, here are your off-street parking options:

-- Three-hour parking — The large parking lot on the east side of Panorama Drive is limited to three-hour parking, and is strictly enforced
+- Panorama Park — The large parking lot on the east side of Panorama Drive is limited to three-hour parking and is strictly enforced.

-- Overflow parking — Available at Cove Cliff Elementary between 8am and 11:30pm from July 1 to July 3 and July 8 through August 25 (plus the Victoria Day long weekend), these school parking lots offer day parking, but also fill quickly, especially during the weekend
+- Seasonal Overflow parking — Available at Cove Cliff Elementary between 8am and 11:30pm from July 1 to July 3 and July 8 through August 27, 2023.
+These school parking lots offer day parking, but also fill quickly, especially during the weekends.

 Bus access to Deep Cove